 · Hurricanes: According to National Geographic, 2017 was the most expensive hurricane season in U.S. history, costing roughly $200 billion.
 With their combination of high winds, storm surge, and heavy rains, hurricanes are one of the most dangerous natural disasters data centers must contend with.
 The sudden flooding resulting from Hurricane Sandy in 2012 caused extensive data center outages in New York and New Jersey.
 These failures were made even worse by the fact that backup systems were located in the same geographic region and where knocked out by the same weather event.

-· Tornadoes: devastating 2011 tornado ripped through several hospital buildings in Joplin, Missouri, one of which was a data center.
+· Tornadoes: A devastating 2011 tornado ripped through several hospital buildings in Joplin, Missouri, one of which was a data center.
 While none of the data lost was mission-critical, that was only because most of the information stored there had been migrated to a new offsite data center just a few weeks earlier.
 Hospital officials noted that if the tornado had hit a month earlier, the data loss would have been catastrophic and rendered the hospital completely inoperable.

 · Flooding: Severe flooding in Leeds, UK caused a Vodafone data center to temporarily lose power during Christmas of 2015.
 While data loss was negligible, the power outage disrupted mobile phone service temporarily.
 Vodafone, of course, has a bit of history with flooding, having suffered one of the most infamous data center disasters when its Istanbul data center was devastated by flooding in 2009.